 Indiana Wetlands Forum

-Indiana Wetlands II: Where are We Know?
+Indiana Wetlands II: Where are We Now?

 Much has happened since our first co-hosted forum with Purdue in February.
 First, the passage of SEA 389.
 This was followed by the establishment of Governor Holcomb’s Wetland Taskforce.
 Lastly, the repeal of the Navigable Waters Protection Rule, a 2020 rule that narrowed the definition of “Waters of the United States (WOTUS)” which left isolated wetlands and ephemeral streams at risk.
 In this follow up forum, researchers from several Indiana universities join with environmental management professionals and policy experts to discuss wetland hydrology and ecology, how wetland footprints are affected by changing legislation, and how resulting ecosystem services are lost or gained.
 The speakers will also address recent legislation and identify future management issues.